preetoshii/foreigners/launchpad/LAUNCHPAD_SPEC.md

 ```

 **Rules:**
-- Character states (emotions) are discovered from folder names
+- Character states are discovered from folder names
-- Each state contains angle folders (front-34, back-34) and an audio folder
+- Each state contains one video file per angle and one audio file
-- Multiple files in a folder = variants (randomly selected unless specified)
+- One long continuous recording per file — engine plays random portions
 - Location backgrounds are perspectives (left/right), not single images
 - Exposition shots are per-location, jingles are global
 - Missing assets don't break the system — they just limit options